 Is sazón gluten-free?

 Most store-bought blends are gluten-free, but always check the label.
-If you’re sensitive, opt for certified gluten-free versions or make your own at home.
+If sensitive, opt for certified gluten-free versions or make your own at home.

 Can I use sazón in place of adobo?